 Many video production agencies are willing to give you a discount if you offer to do the video concept, script, and voiceover.
 That’s because there’s a good deal of time and resources involved in producing these creatives.

-Of course, any good agency will first review the storyboard and script before committing to a discount.
+Of course, any top agency will first review the storyboard and script before committing to a discount.
 Professional video producers, and I am talking about the best ones, can be picky.

 So make sure that the script and storyboard you plan are on par with the quality of the videos you see in the agency’s portfolio.